Mark’s off-piste skiing routes

 - Green Route – Black Sache

 Follow the ‘Silene’ ski run and cut left after 2Km just before it gets steep.
-Many variations of route take you back onto the Sache ski run.
+Many variations of this route take you back onto the Sache ski run.
 Use the piste for the flatter parts, then cut away left from the road and down the steeper sections through the avalanche barriers into Les Brévières, rejoining the pistes at the bottom.
 CAREFUL – the avalanche barriers are a known trigger point so avoid this area after heavy snowfalls or strong winds.

 - Red Route – Silene

 Follow the ‘Silene’ ski run and cut away left just AFTER it gets steep and traverse the ski slope.
 Alternatively, walk to the top of the peak to the left of the ski run (about 10 minutes walk).
 There are many skiing routes down the face, rejoining the chairlift at the bottom, or carrying on down to Les Brévières via the trees under the cable car.
 CAREFUL – there are a lot of difficult drops and cliff bands in the trees above Brévières and there needs to be a lot of snow to cover the hazards in the trees.
 Route-finding is also difficult here as the mountain gets steeper at the bottom and is hard to see whilst in the trees.

 - Blue Route – Les Boisses couloirs